Symmetry and Invariant Bases in Finite Element Exterior Calculus: Notation and Definitions

 \section{Notation and Definitions}

 We introduce and review notions from combinatorics, simplicial geometry, and differential forms over simplices.
-Much of this section, though not everything, is a summary of results in \cite{licht2018basis}.
+Parts of this section summarize results in \cite{licht2022basis}.
 We refer to Arnold, Falk, and Winther~\cite{AFW1,AFWgeodecomp} and to Hiptmair~\cite{hiptmair2002finite} for further background on polynomial differential forms.